Long Term Care Insurance Massachusetts Costs and Companies

 If long term care is never needed, the policy works much like a traditional life insurance policy.
 It would then pay a death benefit to your beneficiary when you die.
 And the death benefit is often similar to the amount paid for the policy.
 But if you need long-term care, the amount of money available can exceed the death benefit or long term care annuity value, often several times over, offering tremendous leverage of premium dollars.

-Massachusetts Long Term Care Costs
+Cost of Long Term Care in Massachusetts

 Massachusetts Long Term Care Costs – 2021 (annual)